-Example 1 – One could describe a trip by calculating the peak magnitude of all acceleration events detected.
+Example 1 – One could describe a trip by calculating the peak magnitude of all acceleration events.
 Taking the average of those values would yield a single value characterizing the average acceleration behavior during that trip.

 All acceleration peak values -> Mean -> Average acceleration behavior

-Example 2 – Instead of looking at average statistics we could also focus on events we consider dangerous.
+Example 2 – Instead of looking at average statistics, we could also focus on events we consider dangerous.
 For instance, braking events could be considered dangerous beyond a customizable threshold.
-The trip can then be summarized by simply counting the number of hard events.
+We can summarize the trip by simply counting the number of hard events.